 - This is a rare film where Neeson's natural Irish accent is explained.
-Indeed, the news report states that Marks was born in Northern Ireland, which Neeson was.
+Indeed, the news report states that Neeson's character was born in Northern Ireland, which Neeson himself was.

 What's not to like?

-It's such a shame that "Non-Stop" runs out of fuel because up to that point, it was a tense and thrilling mystery that you couldn't tell where it was going.
-In may ways, it reminded me of another earlier film directed by Collet-Serra with Neeson at the helm - the Berlin-set amnesia thriller "Unknown".
+It's such a shame that Non-Stop runs out of fuel because up to that point, it was a tense and thrilling mystery that you couldn't tell where it was going.
+In may ways, it reminded me of another earlier film directed by Collet-Serra with Neeson at the helm - the Berlin-set amnesia thriller Unknown (3).
 It too had a decent mystery at its core before getting tired of all the secrecy and descending into well-travelled waters and alas, they've made the exact same mistake here.
-"Non-Stop" may be a bit smarter than you might have thought but in the end, it's just a mask.
+Non-Stop may be a bit smarter than you might have thought but in the end, it's just a mask.
 The real film is actually a drooling idiot.